Karthikaddagalla/AWS-Lambda-Phishing-Api/README.md

 ```

-## Step 3: Install plugins
+### Step 3: Install plugins
 ```
 serverless plugin install -n serverless-python-requirements

 ```

-## Step 4:
+### Step 4:

 * Delete handler.py and serverless.yml files in the project.
 * Clone the above Repo
 * Copy the cloned files into the project

-## Step 5:
+### Step 5:
 ```
 serverless deploy
 ```

-# Want access to the api ?
+## Want access to the api ?

-Mail me at karthiksatyasai7@gmail.com to get access to the already deployed api
+If you want to integrate this api into your application just mail me at karthiksatyasai7@gmail.com to get access to the already deployed api.
+You can check how it is working [here](https://phishing-domain-detection-gz559ebq4-karthikaddagallas-projects.vercel.app/)